kurdish-studies/urartian_kurdish/readme.md

       <td>qarqar</td>
       <td>throat</td>
       <td></td>
-      <td>qurquraçke, قوڕقوڕاچکە, qurquroska, qurg قورگ</td>
+      <td>qurg قورگ</td>
-      <td>throat, also compare qurg with the irano-kurdish garû, and persian galu</td>
+      <td>throat, compare also with the irano-kurdish garû, and persian galu, there is also another word in kurdish  qurquroska</td>
       <td></td>
       <td></td>
       <td></td>